technologiestiftung/open-businesses-berlin/README.md

 NODE_PATH=src/
 ```

+## How to setup the project

+Inside the root directory is a ```config.js``` located which defines *what* and *how* properties of your geojson are displayed.
+Further more it sets default values for setting up the map.

+It is required to define what data is displayed:
+1. Inside the **tooltip** (when hovering above an item on the map)
+2. Inside the **detail** Section of the sidebar (which provides a more default view on available data of the selected item)
+3. On the **about** section of the sidebar (which provides additional information about the project)

-### detail
+### tooltip & detail
-> The detail section represents the cards for individual selected points on the sidebar.

-id: This should be the name of the to be avaiable key inside the properties section of each feature inside your geojson.
+id -> Name of the key inside properties of each feature.
-component: This defines which React component is responsible to render the data of the ```id``` key.
-Have a look at the set of components that is currently available.
+component -> React component that is rendered.
-label: This content defines what label should be displayed above the data.
+label -> Label that is displayed above the data.

-#### Available Components
+#### Available components
 - tags -> expects the data to be an **array of strings**
 - title -> expects the data to be a **string**
 - description -> expects the data to be a **string**